First Published: January 19 ,2014… Last Updated: March 18, 2020

 I am a big lover of homemade bread.
 As a matter of fact, I am not someone who wants to eat bread you buy in the store.
 It is full of ingredients that keep it “fresh” longer.
 I am not convinced those ingredients are good for you.

 Flour: All-purpose flour or bread flour will work.
-While they are different structures, I have made this recipe with both types.
+While they are different structures, I have made this recipe with both types, however I do prefer bread flour.

 Milk: I use almond milk because it has a longer shelf life.
 Any milk will work.
 If you use evaporated milk, you can extend the volume by using half milk/half water.